Avoid these roofing mistakes

 Some of the saddest scenarios we’ve seen are where a homeowner has paid a roofer to do the work, but not long afterward major problems are noticed, and the roofer cannot be found, has gone out of business, or stops communicating.
 In one such case recently we tore a roof off a house that had been paid for by a previous owner in preparation for the sale of the house.
 The new homeowner noticed major issues after living in the house only 9 months.

-There were some repairs that could have been made, but, in the end, it made more sense to the new homeowners to have the roof removed and start over, and they hired Above Roofing and Exteriors to do the work because of our commitment to work done well, backed by a warranty unsurpassed in the construction world.
+There were some repairs that could have been made, but, in the end, it made more sense to the new homeowners to have the roof removed and start over, and they hired Above Roofing to do the work because of our commitment to work done well, backed by a warranty unsurpassed in the construction world.